ajnart/homarr-docs/docs/about.md

 ## 🔍 About

-Homarr is a simple and lightweight homepage for your server, that helps you easily access all of your services in one place.

-It integrates with the services you use to display information on the homepage (E.g. Show upcoming Sonarr/Radarr releases).
+Simplify the management of your server with Homarr - a sleek, modern dashboard that puts all of your apps and services at your fingertips.
+With Homarr, you can access and control everything in one convenient location.
+Homarr seamlessly integrates with the apps you've added, providing you with valuable information and giving you complete control.
+Installation is a breeze, and Homarr supports a wide range of deployment methods.

 If you have any questions about Homarr or want to share information with us, please go to one of the following places: